MrDPrasad/COGNEX-PROJECT-GUIDELINES-/README.md

 ---

-These guidelines ensure a smooth workflow, respect for all contributors, and steady project progress.
+These guidelines ensures a smooth workflow, respect for all contributors, and steady project progress.